kellysylvia77/kellysylvia77.github.io/_pages/about.md

   - /about.html
 ---

-I received my MS degree from in Applied Mathematics from [CJLU](https://www.cjlu.edu.cn), in 2021.
-I am currently working toward the Ph.D degree.
+I received my MS degree from in Applied Mathematics from [CJLU](https://www.cjlu.edu.cn), in 2021; and my Ph.D degree from in Computer Science from [ZJNU](https://www.zjnu.edu.cn/main.htm)

+I am currently working toward the Postdoc at City University of Hong Kong.

 My research interests include graph machine learning, hypergraph computing and intelligence education.